r-spatial/RQGIS/README.md

 writeOGR(ger, dir_tmp, "ger", driver = "ESRI Shapefile")
 ```

 Now that we have a shapefile, we can move on to using RQGIS.
-First of all, we need to find out how the function in QGIS is called which adds coordinates to a shapefile.
+First of all, we need to find out how the function in QGIS is called which adds coordinates to the attribute table of a shapefile.
 To do so, we use `find_algorithms`.
 We suspect that the function we are looking for contains the word add and coordinate.

 ``` r
 # attach RQGIS